 **Nikita, Shadow Pendragon, Ginger and Mica all have loving homes now!

-***Fred, France, Fractal, Sparrow Hawk, Moon Pie, and Little Bits somehow muggled their way inside of our house and now enjoy the life of a warm, indoor kitty!
+***Fred, France, Fractal, Sparrow Hawk, Moon Pie, Little Bits and several others somehow muggled their way inside of our house and now enjoy the life of a warm, indoor kitty!